nixworks/public/news/2014/08/5/README.md

 ##### War in Afghanistan
 ### [A U.S. major general Harold J. Greene is killed, and a German brigadier general and several American troops are among the 15 wounded, in a attack by an Afghan soldier gunman - who was killed by Afghan soldiers - at Kabul's Marshal Fahim National Defense University. ](/news/2014/08/5/a-u-s-major-general-harold-j-greene-is-killed-and-a-german-brigadier-general-and-several-american-troops-are-among-the-15-wounded-in-a-a.md)
-_Context: War in Afghanistan, United States, major general, brigadier general, Kabul, German, Harold J. Greene_
+_Context: War in Afghanistan, German, Kabul, Harold J. Greene, United States, brigadier general, major general_

 ##### Marinka
 ### [Ukrainian government forces recapture control of Marinka on the western edge of the pro-Russian rebel-held city of Donetsk. ](/news/2014/08/5/ukrainian-government-forces-recapture-control-of-marinka-on-the-western-edge-of-the-pro-russian-rebel-held-city-of-donetsk.md)